opendaylight/iotdm/onem2m/onem2m-core/src/main/java/org/opendaylight/iotdm/onem2m/plugins/README.md

 after the restart of IoTDM.
 Services provided by ODL and BluePrint can be used, see ODL documentation for more information and checkout protocol providers implementations as examples.

-TODO: Onem2mHttpProvider does not implement the IotdmPluginConfigurable interface, this is TBD, i.e. the RPC call output does not show current configuration of the HTTP provider even its yang model augments the plugin-configuration.
-TODO NOTE: But we should probably migrate from config subsystem to BluePrint before.

 ## 1.5 IotdmPluginSimpleConfigClient